 How to get a mortgage with student loan debt

-If you want to buy a home even if you have student loans, it will be more challenging.
+If you want to buy a home, you could face more challenges because of your student loans.
 However, there are steps you can take to buy a house despite student loan debt.